Ever wonder how infidelity affects kids?

 It just may be the most important question you’ll ask yourself today.

-Also, if you’re the wayward wife, I encourage you to join my private facebook group of
+Also, if you’re the wayward wife looking to end the affair or did, I encourage you to join my private facebook group of

 non-judgmental, supportive women who understand the struggle you’re in but who also know